TLDR-Electronics/STM8S003F3_PCB_Breakout_and_C_examples/README.md

 Typing in the following commands in the development folder:
 - `make blink` will compile the blink program to the *./bin/* folder.
-- `make tim2` will compile the timer2 program to the *./bin/* folder
+- `make tim2` will compile the timer2 interrupt program to the *./bin/* folder.
+- `make t2delay` will compile the timer2 delay program to the *./bin/* folder.
-- `make burn` command will flash the device depending on the last build
+- `make burn` command will flash the device depending on the last build.
-- `make clean` will clear the binary and the *./bin/* folder
+- `make clean` will clear the binary and the *./bin/* folder.

-depending on your flash device, the makefile may need to be edited.
+Depending on your programmer, the makefile may need to be edited.